Study in Scotland

 Want to find out about scholarships?

 You can search for scholarships on the Study UK website to see what scholarships different universities have to offer.
-Alternatively, you can check each individual university website for details on their scholarship programmes.
-In addition, there are two national schemes run by the UK and Scottish Governments: Chevening and the Saltire Scholarships.
+Alternatively, you can check each individual university website for details on their scholarships that they offer.

-If you are an international student (not from a UK or EEA country) you can also contact your local British Council Office to find out what the offer students from your country to study in the UK.
+If you are an international student (not from the UK) you can also contact your local British Council Office to find out what the offer students from your country to study in the UK.
+In addition, you can apply for one of UK-wide schemes including Chevening, Commonwealth, GREAT and Fullbright scholarships.
+Eligibility for these schemes may depend on your nationality and the university you wish to study at.